Deciding When to Step Aside From the Decision-Making Process: Abstentions And Disqualifications

 By contrast, in the case of disqualification, one does not have a choice.
 The law prohibits that individual from participating in a decision — even if the official believes he or she can put personal interests aside and/or be fair.
 The law focuses on the public’s possible perceptions about the integrity of the decision-making process — and in so doing, the law often avoids even the appearance of impropriety as well as the potential for actual impropriety.

 It is important to keep in mind that being disqualified from participating in a particular matter does not imply any wrongdoing.
 It simply means that an official has a financial or other relationship that precludes him or her from participating in the decision.
 (Having a disqualifying conflict of interest and insisting on participating in the decision is another matter.
 Such participation is a violation of the law and could subject a decision-maker to civil and criminal penalties.1 It also could invalidate the action taken.2)

 The following examples illustrate some situations involving these issues.

 The most common form of disqualification occurs under California’s Political Reform Act.
 Under that law, a public official may not make, participate in or influence a governmental decision that will have a reasonably foreseeable and material financial effect on the official, the official’s immediate family or any of the official’s financial interests.3

-The Fair Political Practices Commission (FPPC) has developed a multistep process for determining when an official must disqualify himself or herself from participating in a decision.4 The rules are not necessarily intuitive.
+The Fair Political Practices Commission (FPPC) has developed a multistep process for determining when an official must disqualify himself or herself from participating in a decision.4 The rules are not necessarily logical or intuitive.